lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 |   2.
 Get one of the :ref:`Delegate-Homepage-RSP-Accounts` for DP0 delegates.
 |   3.
 Set up your account in the :ref:`Delegate-Homepage-Forum`.
 |   4.
 Watch the recorded :ref:`Delegate-Homepage-Kickoff` (13 minutes).
 |   5.
-Follow step-by-step instructions for using the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
+Follow step-by-step introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
 |   6.
 Work at your own pace through the :ref:`Tutorials-Examples-DP0-2-Tutorials`.
 |   7.
 Review your options for :ref:`Delegate-Homepage-Getting-Support`.
-|   8. *Optional:* attend the :ref:`Delegate-Homepage-DP0-Virtual-Seminars` or watch recordings where available.
+|   8. *Optional:* attend :ref:`Delegate-Homepage-DP0-Virtual-Seminars` or watch recordings where available.
 |   9. *Optional:* consider the :ref:`Delegate-Homepage-Delegate-Activities`.